pjanec/dirigent/docs/SharedConfig.md

   - `maxTries` - how many restart attempts are made before the Dirigent gives up restarting. -1 means 'try forever'.
 Default is -1.
   - `delay` - how long time in seconds to wait before the Dirigent attempts to restart a crashed app.
 Default is 1 sec.

-  Upon an `StartPlan` or `LaunchApp` request the number of remaining restart attempts is reset to the `maxTries` value.
+  Upon an `StartPlan` or `StartApp` request the number of remaining restart attempts is reset to the `maxTries` value.

   `KillApp` or `KillPlan` requests deactivate any pending restart operation.